-If you need to fix client certificate issues outside of time, first make sure that you don't have a certificate already in place on your Puppet server.
+If you need to fix client certificate issues outside of time, first make sure that you do not have a certificate already in place on your Puppet Server.

 '''

-$ puppet cert list --all
+puppet cert list --all

 '''

 If you do have a certificate in place, and need to register a client with the same name, remove that client's certificate from the system.